 Jean-Philippe Léo Smet (15 June 1943 5 December 2017), better known by his stage name of "Johnny Hallyday" and often shortened to "Johnny", was a French singer and actor.

-He has been an icon in the French-speaking world since the beginning of his career, considered by many to have been the French answer to Elvis Presley.
+He was an icon in the French-speaking world since the beginning of his career in The '60s, considered by many to have been the closest to a French answer to Elvis Presley.
 Johnny has completed 100 tours, had 18 platinum albums, and sold more than 110 million records.
 Although he announced his retirement from performing on 3 December 2007, saying that he would retire in 2009, he emerged from retirement in March 2012 to announce North American engagements Los Angeles on April 24 and in New York City on October 7.

 He was married for 15 years to popular Bulgarian-French singer Sylvie Vartan.
 They formed the "golden couple" of the sixties and seventies in Francophone Europe.

 Influenced by Elvis Presley and the 1950s Rock & Roll revolution, Hallyday became famous in the 1960s for singing rock and roll in French.
 His debut single, Laisse les filles was released in March 1960.
 His first album, Hello Johnny, was released in 1960.
 In 1961 his cover ofLet's Twist Again sold over one million copies.
 It became his first gold disc.
 It topped almost every European chart with the notorious exception of the British.

 He appeared on The Ed Sullivan Show with American singing star Connie Francis in a show that was taped at the Moulin Rouge nightclub in Paris.
 He also staged many appearances in the Paris Olympia, which became his favored performing arena.